HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 takes what it wants, leaving the rest to rot.
 Fortunately, in recent

-years, several people who suffered losses at the jaws of foxes have left
+years several people who suffered such losses have left

 the chickens where they were killed and waited – sure enough, over